Quantum Pattern Matching in Generalised Degenerate Strings: Classical Parallel Algorithm

 \section{Classical Parallel Algorithm}

 We first give a high-level idea of a classical parallel algorithm finding a match for a pattern string $P$ in a GD string $T$.
 This helps us set up the intuition for the quantum algorithm.
 The strategy is to use $m=|P|$ threads $t_1,\ldots,t_m$ to compute information about the prefixes of pattern $P$ while we scan GD string $T$, using the forward and backward tries of the segments of $T$.
 The purpose of this algorithm is not to be efficient, rather provide a framework to better interpret the quantum algorithm.
-Moreover, for the sake of exposition we assume that $k_i<m$ for every $1\leq i\leq n$, both here and in the quantum algorithm.
+Moreover, for the sake of exposition, we assume that $k_i<m$ for every $1\leq i\leq n$, both here and in the quantum algorithm.
 This implies that $P$ does not occur as a substring of any string in $T$.
 We will drop this assumption in Section~\ref{sec:dropping-assumptions} by designing a custom quantum algorithm for finding such occurrences, and showing that the correctness of our main algorithm is not affected.
+These two cases could be covered in one single algorithm, but we find that both the explanation and the analysis are much cleaner if they are accounted for separately.